 The Community Provider Network of Rhode Island (CPNRI) was founded in 1985 and has been the single state-wide association for providers of service to people with intellectual and developmental disabilities.
-CPNRI supports its twenty-one member organizations through advocacy on legislative and policy issues, service improvement, best practices, purchasing initiatives, and member networking.
+CPNRI supports its thirty-five member organizations through advocacy on legislative and policy issues, service improvement, best practices, purchasing initiatives, and member networking.

 At Rockland Trust Investment Management Group, we know that each relationship matters, we provide an exceptional level of client service to each individual, family, business, and organization we serve.